 New Jersey based Sharon Goldman started out in music at the open mics in New York City before finding her inner voice, and developing a strong reputation as a songwriter on a series of fine albums that married catchy melodies to thoughtful lyrics on songs about love, life and the little things that make the world go round.
 Her latest album, “Kol Isha (A Woman’s Voice)” is somewhat of a departure in that it takes as its theme, her own life experience – growing up in an orthodox Jewish family on Long Island, and her own journey of self-discovery within an ancient religious tradition steeped in ritual.
 You can check out our interview with Sharon Goldman HERE.

-Rachael Sage has just released “The Tide”, a five song E.P. of issue based songs.
+Rachael Sage has just released “The Tide”, a four song E.P. of issue based songs.
 On this episode we play “Disarm Distrust”, a song she wrote in response to the mass shooting in a gay night club in Orlando last year.
 We’ll dip back into the album on a future episode.
 All net proceeds from its sale will be donated to ArcRelief.org (American Refugee Committee), one of the world’s leading international refugee assistance organizations.

 Seattle based singer/songwriter and sometime Band of Horses drummer Sera Cahoone has just released a new album that’s all about growing up, “From Where I Stand”.
 On this episode we play “Ladybug”, a song about the tragic story of Cahoone’s cousin, who was murdered by her partner.
 From Where I Stand is a great album.
 More from that on a future show.

 Singer/songwriter Meg Braun released “Restless Moon” in 2015, song-stories about women molded by the choices they made or the choices that the world made for them.
 On this episode, we play her version of the Carter Family’s “The Storms Are On The Ocean”, a song that also features Pat Wictor from Brother Sun on vocals.